vcrn/feo/README.md

 # FeO

-FeO (feo) is a very simple system monitoring CLI tool for Linux written by <a href="https://github.com/vcrn">@vcrn</a> and implemented in Rust.
+`FeO` is a very simple system monitoring CLI tool for Linux written by <a href="https://github.com/vcrn">@vcrn</a> and implemented in Rust.

 <div align="center">
   <img src="assets/demo.gif" alt="Demo GIF of FeO running."/>